-My wife is so easy to please that I don’t wait for Valentine’s to let her know how much I love her.
+My wife is so easy to please that I don’t wait for Valentine’s to tell her how much I love her.

-Here’s the thing though.
-If you don’t plan to continue what you are doing after moving in together or marriage don’t do it at all.
-Once you have a mortgage, rent, kids and other responsibilities that you might now have when you start a relationship money can get tight.
+Once you have a mortgage, rent, kids, and other responsibilities that you might now have when you start a relationship, money can get tight.

-From the likes of the comments from the ladies below the common theme revolved around 4 Valentine’s Day Gifts you may not have expected;
+From the likes of the comments from the ladies below, the common theme revolved around four Valentine’s Day Gifts you may not have expected;

 - Alone Time